opendocsg/slw-judgments-backfill/2017_SGHC_81/report.md

 114    Apart from stating that its role is that of a cognitive aid, Rajah JA further elaborated on what “unusually convincing” entails (see _XP_ at [29]-[35]).
 Rajah JA’s pronouncements can be distilled into the following propositions:

  (a) First, subsequent repeated complaints by the complainant cannot, in and of themselves, constitute corroborative evidence so as to dispense with the requirement for “unusually convincing” testimony.
-As Yong Pung How CJ noted in the Singapore High Court decision of Khoo Kwoon Hain v PP [1995] 2 SLR(R) 591 (“ Khoo Kwoon Hain ”) at [51]”
+As Yong Pung How CJ noted in the Singapore High Court decision of Khoo Kwoon Hain v PP <span class="citation">[1995] 2 SLR(R) 591</span> (“ Khoo Kwoon Hain ”) at [51]”

  If the complainant’s evidence is not ‘unusually convincing’, I cannot see how the fact that she repeated it several times can add much to its weight.